sachserf/framework/inst/how_to_guide/README.md

 - Automatic installation of additional R-packages
 - Automatically remove all objects in your .GlobalEnvironment to `ensure reproducibility`
 - Automatic creation of **standard output**:
-    - rendered documents of R and Rmd files (html, pdf, docx)
+    - rendered documents of R, Rmd and Rnw files (html, pdf, docx)
     - all plots will be saved with a meaningful name.
 You can easily specify the format (pdf, png, jpeg,etc) and the names of the files by using chunk-labels (and/or global chunk options).
     - current session-info
+    - log-file
     - all datasets will be saved as csv, RData or rds
 - **Traceability** features:
     - a how-to-file (kind of a FAQ) makes it easy to pass on your work to colleagues without the necessity of additional explanation of your project structure or processing steps
-    - A Readme.md at the top level of your project
+    - A Readme.md at the top level of your project including some predefined information to facilitate the first steps with framework-projects
     - Easy implementation of roxygen comments within R-files via templates.
 - **stand-alone integration**:
     - Once you have initialized a framework-project there is no need of an installation of the package itself.
 As a result framework-projects can be passed on to colleagues